• Skip to primary navigation

 Two glasses of almond granita served with Sicilian brioche.

-Nowadays, though, you see them in every region of Italy – most of the time adding their twist to it.
+Nowadays, though, you see them in every region of Italy, most of the time adding their twist to it.

-So, what is almond granita?
+So, what is Sicilian almond granita?

 It is a combination of ground almonds, sugar, and almond milk — in a frozen form.

-But it absolutely works because summer in Sicily, the southernmost region of Italy, is HOT.
+Yep, I was surprised by that, too.
+However, it absolutely works because summer in Sicily, the southernmost region of Italy, is extremely hot.

 Ingredients